-reticulated mains water plumbing.
+Department: Planning and Policy Group: Land Use Planning Approved: General Meeting Date Approved: 28/02/2007 ormation for Applicants and sessors Plumbing and Building Criteria reticulated mains water plumbing.
 An air gap in the water collection device is used to separate the rainwater from the mains water refilling inlet.

-(4) An air gap of at least 100mm ensures there is no potential for backflow of water from the rainwater collection device to the mains water supply.

-Offline rainwater harvesting systems -

-- Refer to Diagram 4 - Offline rainwater harvesting systems are directly interconnected with the existing reticulated mains water plumbing. - When the water level in the water collection device is low, either - - a sensor switches the toilet and laundry water supply from harvested to mains water, via an automatic solenoid valve; or - a manual switch system can be installed. - There are advantages and disadvantages to both options.
+(4) An air gap of at least 100mm ensures there is no potential for backflow o water from the rainwater collection device to the mains water supply.
+Off line rainwater harvesting systems - Refer to Diagram 4 • Offline rainwater harvesting systems are directly interconnected with the existing reticulated mains water plumbing.
+(1) Backflow prevention devices are required in the plumbing to preven rainwater entering - (a) the reticulated mains wate supply; - When the water level in the water collection device is low, either - a sensor switches the toilet and laundry water supply from harvested to mains water, via an automatic solenoid valve; or a manual switch system can be installed. (b) the water supply to indoor fixtures other than the toilet and laundry such as the shower, sink and other drinking water outlets.
+(2) An automated or manual switch system is used to switch between harvested and mains water. • There are advantages and disadvantages to both options.
 The automated system does not alert the user that it has switched to mains supply, while the alternative system requires the user to manually switch between the harvested and mains system.
-This can counterproductive if the system remains on mains supply when there has been a rainfall event and the collection device has sufficient water supply. - To prevent rainwater backflow contaminating the mains water supply, non-testable backflow prevention devices are required at two points in the system. - It is recommended that an external
+This can be counterproductive if the system remains on mains supply when there has been a rainfall event and the collection device has sufficient water supply.
+(3) Optional - when using an automater system - provide an external ta fixture at a suitable location that wi identify if water is being supplied by the mains or the water collection device. • To prevent rainwater backflow contaminating the mains water supply, non-testable backflow prevention devices are required at two points in the system. • It is recommended that an external